The Feast Days

 Tehillim (Psalm) 104:19

 The Hebrew word translated seasons here is again Moedim, the same word used in Leviticus 23 for the appointed times.
-YaHoWaH appointed the moon for the Moedim.
+YaHoWaH appointed the moon as a primary marker for the Moedim.
 The moon is not just a light in the sky.
 It is a divine calendar, built into creation to mark the appointed times of YaHoWaH.
+But the moon is not the only sign.
+The barley harvest, called Aviv in Hebrew, marks the beginning of YaHoWaH's year.
+When the barley in the land of Israel reaches the Aviv stage, the new year begins, and the spring feasts of Pesach, Chag HaMatzot, and Firstfruits follow.
+YaHoWaH wove His appointed times into both the heavens and the earth.

 When the Western church moved from the Hebrew lunar calendar to the Roman solar calendar, the connection between YaHoWaH's appointed times and the heavenly signs He placed in the sky was broken.
-Easter is now calculated differently from Passover.
+Easter was set on the Roman calendar to replace Passover.
 Christmas has no connection to any Hebrew appointed time whatsoever.
 The calendar itself was changed to sever the link between creation and covenant.

 ✍️